 If you’ve read any articles about the Toyota Tacoma, you’ve likely read that its road manners are lousy.
 You may have read that the interior is riddled with hard plastics and that it feels dated.
 When I received the 2021 Toyota TRD Pro as a press car I wanted to hate it like all the other critics.
 I wanted to feel totally fine about the fact that I’m not currently in the market for a new vehicle.
 I didn’t want to want one, but now I do.

 It’s a bit of a hipster truck, but do I care?
 Nope

 The 2021 Toyota Tacoma TRD Pro is a hipster’s dream.
 It oozes off-road prowess.
 Not only that but it looks tough and feels tough.
-It makes you want the zombie apocalypse.
+Zombie apocalypse?
+Bring it on.

 Even if your idea of outdoor activity is an indoor climbing wall, this pickup truck makes you at least look like you love to be outside.
 Even the new TRD Pro paint color––Lunar Rock––is outlandish and unique.
 It changes its tone depending on the weather.